 I knew Christmas would be harder.
-I realized that my sister and I hadn't been together for four of the past five Thanksgivings, but we were always together for Christmas.
-My sister and I always got matching gifts in different colors.
-She liked to open her gift faster so that she could announce the contents before I tore through the wrapping paper.
+For one reason or another, my sister and I hadn't been together for four of the past five Thanksgivings, but we were always together for Christmas.
+Alison and I always got matching gifts in different colors.
+She liked to open her gift faster so that she could announce the contents before I even started on the wrapping paper.
 While you might imagine that she would've grown out of this behavior over time, it continued into adulthood.

 - Warm enough to play outside;

 - Direct flight from NY in three hours or less;